Apps and Devices for G-Books®?

 You'll need just two or three things to start reading G-Books:

-A device: A tablet, computer, or dedicated ebook reader that can display image-based Adobe PDF files.
-Unless otherwise noted in a title's description, G-Books do not use Adobe DRM (digital rights management), so you have a wide variety of possibilities for viewing our pdf files.
-Tablets and convertibles make excellent reading devices; they have ample-sized screens yet are relatively light and can be held (or folded, pivoted, detached, etc.) in a slate form for comfortable armchair or bed reading.
-Dedicated ebook readers capable of displaying Adobe pdf files are another option, though some (such as the iRex Iliad) have been discontinued as tablets grow in popularity.
-An excellent choice is the full-sized iPad tablet.
-It's light, has a good-sized color screen, and flips through pages gracefully.
-It's also one of the rare devices that has a screen in a 4:3 ratio, about the same proportions as most books.
+A device: Of course you'll need something that can display pdf files: a tablet, desktop, laptop, dedicated ebook reader, or possibly a smartphone.
+Unless otherwise noted in a title's description, and as of this writing, G-Books do not use Adobe DRM (digital rights management), so you have a wide variety of possibilities for viewing our pdf files.
+Tablets like the iPad make excellent reading devices; they have ample-sized screens yet are relatively light and can be held or propped up for comfortable armchair or bed reading.
+The iPad is also one of the rare devices that has a screen with a 4:3 aspect ratio, about the same proportions as most books.
 This lets a book size itself optimally to the screen.
-Widescreen tablets, while great for movies, must size the books a bit smaller to fit the screens' narrower width.
-Smartphones might not be feasible, depending on the book and your vision!
-Because each page is a single image, the entire page probably won't fit on a small screen at an easily readable size.
-If you don't mind zooming in and panning around the pages, it might work for you, or you might want to stick to books with smaller-sized pages, instead of reading larger-format magazines.
+Widescreen tablets, while great for movies, must size the books a bit smaller to fit the screens' narrower width, so text is likely to appear a bit smaller than on a 4:3 device.
+Smartphones might not be feasible, depending on the book dimensions, your phone's resolution, and your ability to read small type!
+Because G-Books show images of each original page, your phone might show the page sized down to the screen size and be unreadable, or it will display the page at its natural resolution and you'll have to constantly scroll the page around the screeen as you read, a tiring process!
+Dedicated ebook readers are not as popular now as tablets and even smartphones have gained popularity, but those that are able to display Adobe pdf files are another good reading option and might have design advantages for reading, like higher contrast or sunglare-resistant screens.
 You can test your device by downloading this free G-Book sample before you make a purchase.